Can You Afford to Replace Your Attic Insulation

 One of the best ways to increase the energy efficiency of your home and to decrease your utility expenses is by insulating your attic.
 With the rise of cost in utilities, attic insulation provides an excellent way to retain heat inside your home and is very cost-effective.
-The average cost to insulate an attic with blow-in insulation is between $1,700 to $2,100.
-However, there are several factors involved which may raise or decrease the cost.
-If looking to help decrease your monthly bill and install attic insulation, Ecocomfort provides professional attic insulation services in Toronto, contact us today to help keep your house warm.
+The average cost to insulate an attic with blow-in insulation depends on a veriety of factors, but in many cases an attic insulation upgrade is incredibly cost-effective, by reducing the costs of your monthly utility bills and install attic insulation, Ecocomfort provides professional attic insulation services in Toronto, contact us today to help keep your house warm.

 Type and Material of Insulation

 Several types of insulations can be installed in the attic, all of which have different properties and costs.
 Spray insulation is one of the most expensive types of insulation you can install in your attic.
 Next, and probably the best attic insulation for your home, is blow-in insulation.
 It is one of the most common types of insulation installed in attics.
 They’re easier to install and still have a great R-value to help keep your house warm.
 The least energy-efficient insulation is fibreglass insulation.
 The type of insulation you install goes a long way in affecting the cost of attic insulation installation.

 Square Footage and Contractor Fees

 The cost of attic insulation is directly proportional to the square footage of your attic.
 The bigger the attic and square footage, the more expensive it gets to install insulation.
 Contractor fees to install the insulation is also dependent on the type of attic and insulation being installed.
 Spray insulation can be very time-consuming whereas blown-in insulation can be relatively quickly done and last for a long time.